juanitogan/flame/doc/input.md

 # Input

-Input is made available through a collection of [gesture-detector mixins](#gesture-detector-mixins) on `GameEntity`.
-Most of these also work through another mixin, [`GestureZone`](#gesturezone-mixin), that allows defining a gesture zone relative to the entity's position.
+Input is made available through a collection of [gesture-detector mixins](#gesture-detector-mixins) on a [GameEntity](game_entity.md).
+Most of these also work through another mixin, [GestureArea](#gestureArea-mixin), that allows defining a gesture zone relative to the entity's position.

-Note that Pogo goes a step beyond Flutter and divided the onTap events into two mixins: `TapDetector` and `SingleTapDetector`.
-This allows Pogo to keep Flutter's gesture arena as simple as possible when setting up Flutter's [`GestureDetector` widget](https://api.flutter.dev/flutter/widgets/GestureDetector-class.html).
-Most games will want Pogo's `TapDetector` and not need `SingleTapDetector`.
+Note that Pogo goes a step beyond Flutter and divided the onTap events into two mixins: TapDetector and SingleTapDetector.
+This allows Pogo to keep Flutter's gesture arena as simple as possible when setting up Flutter's [GestureDetector widget](https://api.flutter.dev/flutter/widgets/GestureDetector-class.html).
+Most games will want Pogo's TapDetector and not need SingleTapDetector.

 [More on Flutter's gestures is found here](https://flutter.dev/docs/development/ui/advanced/gestures).